puppeteer/puppeteer/CONTRIBUTING.md

     - `test` - changes to puppeteer tests infrastructure.
     - `style` - puppeteer code style: spaces/alignment/wrapping etc.
     - `chore` - build-related work, e.g. doclint changes / travis / appveyor.
 2. *namespace* is put in parenthesis after label and is optional.
+Must be lowercase.
 3. *title* is a brief summary of changes.
 4. *description* is **optional**, new-line separated from title and is in present tense.
 5. *footer* is **optional**, new-line separated from *description* and contains "fixes" / "references" attribution to github issues.